MattReichardt/local-first/README.md

 This is text in my README file.

-Her is some more text.
+Here is some more text.